The University is subject to a number of Acts and Regulations which contain trade controls:

 Defence and Strategic Goods List

-If your research plans or data will be shared or sent overseas, or used in an overseas conference and are included in the Defence and Strategic Good list (DSGL), you may require a permit to be authorised by the Defence Export Control Office.
-The Defence and Strategic Goods List (DSGL) is comprised of two parts:
+If your research plans or data will be shared or sent overseas, or used in an overseas conference and are included in the Defence and Strategic Good list (DSGL), you may require a permit to be authorised by the Defence Export Control Office (DECO).
+The DSGL is comprised of two parts:

 - Part 1 lists munitions (defence and related goods)